Cortisol, so beloved…or hated amongst many.

 #15 Fix gut health and lower endotoxins

 Endotoxins, or lipopolysaccharides, are created from gram negative bacteria in the gut.
-Endotoxins, when it enters the general circulation due to leaky gut, wreaks havoc; it promotes inflammation, is involved in destruction of almost every organ in the body, including joints.
+Endotoxins, when it enters the general circulation due to leaky gut, wreaks havoc; it promotes inflammation, is involved in the destruction of almost every organ in the body, including joints.
 The immune system mounts an attack against these endotoxins and then you get auto-immune symptoms.

 As Hippocrates said: “all disease starts in the gut.”